Afternoon Tea at The Woburn Hotel

 Delicate finger sandwiches are accompanied by home made scones served with clotted cream and fresh fruit preserves, complemented by a selection of tempting cakes and pastries.

-Served daily between 3.00pm and 5.30pm, pre-booking recommended.
-Afternoon Tea at The Woburn Hotel is £18.50 per person.
+Afternoon Tea at The Woburn Hotel is £18.50 per person and pre-booking is recommended

 For larger groups or to celebrate a special occasion, please enquire about one of our private dining rooms.
 Additional charges may apply.

-For more information or to make a reservation, please contact the hotel on 01525 290441 or email firstname.lastname@example.org
+For more information, view our menu or to make a reservation, please contact the hotel on 01525 290441 or email firstname.lastname@example.org